ijlee2/embroider-css-modules/ember-codemod-remove-ember-css-modules/README.md

 <details>
 <summary>Optional: Specify the component structure</summary>

-By default, an Octane projects has the flat component structure.
+By default, an Octane project has the flat component structure.
 Pass `--component-structure` to indicate otherwise.

 ```sh
 npx ember-codemod-remove-ember-css-modules --component-structure="nested"